abourdon/gravitee-toolbox/README.md

-# Set of useful script when using the Gravitee.io API Platform
+# Set of useful scripts when using the Gravitee.io API Platform

 This project is organized as follows: